English Anxiety: The Real Cost to Your Company

 • I don’t know common English phrases for opening and closing emails.

 • I don’t know how to sound more/less formal.

 • I need to be more polite in my emails.

 If you get these signals from your colleagues, you know that L2 problems are affecting your workers.
 In that case, you can be sure of two things.
 Workers with these issues are under stress and not performing at optimal levels.
 Needless to say, that means corporate profitability is suffering, and completive edge is lost.

-But remember that many professionals will hide these deficiencies from bosses and colleagues, perhaps even from themselves.
+But remember that many professionals will hide their English anxiety from bosses and colleagues, perhaps even from themselves.